kristjank/arkgotester/README.md

-# arkgotester
+## ARKGO Test script
-ARKGO Load Tester Application - to test the performance of ARK blockchain
+Script to test the performanace and stability of ARK Network - DEVNET only

+## Configuration
+Edit cfg/config.toml and start running tests